'Horror Noire' Director Xavier Burgin On 'Blacula,' Blackness And Film School

 CH: In the film, [writer and educator] Tananarive Due says something that sticks with me, which is that "black history is black horror."
 And the thing about horror is that we always think of it as fiction and fantasy.
 But when you're talking about blackness, and how it's portrayed on film, the bad things that happen, particularly in the horror genre, for black people, that's a reality.
 I watched your short film Other, written by and starring Vanessa Baden Kelly, and what Tananarive said is true.
 In our daily lives as black people, we don't know what could happen to us when step out our doors, because people hate us simply for the color of our skin.
 It's one thing to face horror in fiction on screen, but another to be surrounded by it in real life.

 XB: Yeah, it's true, and interesting that you bring up Other, because most folks wouldn't even consider Other a horror film, because it's nothing supernatural.
 The whole thing about it is that to be black in the world, but especially in America, we're dealing with a supremacist government.
-We're dealing with white supremacists walking the street, doing torches.
+We're dealing with white supremacists walking the street, donning torches.
 We're still dealing with so much of the stuff that — so many people thought after Obama, that we were post-racial, and that was just not the case at all.
 If anything, things got even worse, and I feel, I guess as a black person we're dealing with this on a regular basis.

 If we're not in it, and it's not happening to us, we're seeing it, we're hearing about it constantly.
 So to live in a lot of ways can be horrific, because unfortunately, for a lot of white folks, you're not going to deal with these type of things in the same type of way.
 You're not going to deal with these type of racial terrors, so you don't see it as horror and it's not something that you are ever going to truly deal with, or that's in your vocabulary, or that's in the lived experience that you're going to have.